UK Unmarried & Common-Law Partner Visas

 The Unmarried Partner Visa - an Overview

 The Unmarried Partner Visa, also known as the De Facto Visa (or, for same-sex couples, the Same-Sex Partner Visa), permits the partner of a UK citizen or settled person to join them in the UK.
+Being legally married involves having a ceremony recognized by law, which differentiates it from common-law partnerships and other relationship types.

 The primary criterion for this visa is that the unmarried couple must have lived together in a relationship akin to a marriage or civil partnership for at least two years before the application.
 The process also requires demonstrating proof of a genuine relationship, appropriate financial means, and suitable accommodation, among other things.